More backlash for GOP's Hawley as Loews Hotel cancels event

 The event had been scheduled for February at its Portofino Bay Hotel at Universal Orlando, hosted by Hawley-affiliated political committee, Fighting for Missouri, according to the Orlando Sentinel.

-Hawley, who is facing waning support from longtime backers and donors, was the first senator to announce a challenge to the Electoral College results, and his challenge continued even after the U.S. Capitol riot.
-Concerns were also raised after a photo emerged of Hawley greeting protesters outside the Capitol with a raised fist, though that occurred before the mob overran the building.
+Hawley, who is facing waning support from longtime backers and donors, was the first senator to announce a challenge to the Electoral College results, and his challenge continued even after the U.S. Capitol riot on Jan.
+6. Concerns also were raised after a photo emerged of Hawley greeting protesters outside the Capitol with a raised fist, though that occurred before the mob overran the building.

 Other than Trump himself, no politician has suffered the fallout as Hawley has.
 Multiple donors have withdrawn financial support.
 The Trump-opposing Lincoln Project said it would take out full-page newspaper ads calling out his remaining donors.

+Hawley's office released a statement Saturday declaring he was undeterred by the backlash.

+“If these corporations don’t want conservatives to speak, they should just be honest about it.
+But to equate leading a debate on the floor of the Senate with inciting violence is a lie, and it’s dangerous.
+I will not be deterred from representing my constituents and I will not bow to left wing corporate pressure,” he said.

-Hawley defended himself in a newspaper column earlier this week, accusing the media and “Washington establishment” of deceiving Americans into calling him an “insurrectionist.”
+Earlier in the week, Hawley also defended himself in a newspaper column accusing the media and the “Washington establishment” of deceiving Americans into calling him an “insurrectionist.”

 Meanwhile, former staffers of Claire McCaskill, the Democrat whom Hawley ousted to win the seat, were involved in launching a political action committee that began airing ads Friday blaming Hawley for inciting the crowd to riot, The Kansas City Star reports.